menteenetwork/Mentee/README.md

 The user will need to manage these resources by its own.

 # Blockchain CV
-Blockchain CV is an arbitrary size 2D grid.
+Blockchain CV is an arbitrary size 2D circular grid.
 Each cell represents a category.
 Each category may be filled with information (transactions about mentorship activity, completed tasks, courses, quizzes, certificates, attestations etc.) or not.
 Each user may have multiple mentors who contributed to his blockchain CV.

 # Mentees
 Mentees and mentors represent the main platform object.
-A mentee may be have a mentor or it may be awaiting to be approved.
+A mentee may have a mentor or it may be awaiting to be approved.

 Mentee and mentor fill his profile with the following information: